Reporting from Philippines: Surprising opportunities for Social and Solidarity Economy in the coronavirus era

 In the Philippines a young lady who once worked as a community organizer for an NGO quit her job and started « Good Food Community », a small shop that distributes fresh organic farm products to subscribers.
 This initiative is called « Community-Supported Agriculture » (CSA) and it is a popular short-supply chain model of social solidarity economy.
 She first enjoined her friends to be the first subscribers, then some of her friends became her vendors who recruited more subscribers.
 The young lady social entrepreneur also runs a Sunday Bazaar where walk-in clients can sign up as regular subscribers.
 She also organizes a forum called « Food for Peace » where participants buy their own organic food and share a meal with others while sharing ideas on the forum’s thematic topic.
 Today, this CSA initiative has 100+ organic farmers whose farm produce is earmarked for the consumer-subscribers of Good Food Community.

 Stories like these and many more (ASEC has been collecting case studies of SSE initiatives in various parts of Asia - with support from FPH in the past and in recent years by the Alliance) have attracted people to the ongoing dialogues of ASEC.
 In the advent of the lockdown, ASEC has resorted to zoom meeting.
-This month, we decided to call our regular online discourse the « ASEC Online SSE Academy ».
+In May 2020, we decided to call our regular online discourse the « ASEC Online SSE Academy ».

 On May 2 2020 from 4.00 to 6.00pm Kuala Lumpur time, ASEC launched its SSE Online Academy.
 It was run by the adage of Galilei Galileo which says « You cannot teach a person anything; you can only help him find it within himself ».
 A Chinese proverb says the same thing differently: « You can bring the horse to the river, but you cannot force it to drink ».
 The implication is, ASEC can share with you information, knowledge, and lessons learned from its collection of case studies on SSE, but we cannot force you to learn and adopt it.
 We can only help you realize whether it’s relevant and beneficial for your own community and/or organization.